Managing your money

 - Never go to the supermarket hungry

-- Always use a price comparison website – use cash back sites like QUIDCO
+- Always use price comparison and cash back sites

 - Try charity shopping for clothing, books, gifts etc. – lower your carbon footprint too

 - Always ask for a student discount even if not advertised